philpagel/udp3305s/README.md

 # rec2csv

-Convert `*.rec` files created by a UNI-T UDP3305s or UPD3305S-E lab power supply to CSV format.
+Convert `*.rec` files created by a UNI-T UDP3305S or UPD3305S-E lab power supply to CSV format.

-These lab powre supplies have an undocumented `RECORDER` functionality that allows logging readout data to a file.
+These lab power supplies have an undocumented `RECORDER` functionality that allows logging readout data to a file.
 Unfortunately, the file format is binary and undocumented, so a little reverse engineering was required to make use of these filed.